List of Soul Reapers in Bleach: Tetsuzaemon Iba

 Tetsuzaemon Iba (射場 鉄左衛門, Iba Tetsuzaemon) is the lieutenant, and later captain, (Note: Iba becomes captain ten years after the Wandenreich invasion.) of Squad Seven.
 He transferred from Squad Eleven after realizing that he would never be promoted to lieutenant if he remained there.
 Ikkaku Madarame has implied that becoming a lieutenant is a goal of Iba's because he desires to follow in his mother's (Chikane Iba) footsteps.
 His former squadmates look down on him for leaving, though Iba still enjoys a good fight and spending his free time with them.
 He and Ikkaku have a custom of dueling each other, drinking sake, then dueling again to see who has to get more sake.
 Iba has a distinctive hair cut and wears black sunglasses with his standard Soul Reaper uniform.
 He is well-rounded in both swordsmanship and kidō only because it made becoming a lieutenant easier.

 The name of Iba's zanpakutō and its abilities are unknown.
 In its released state, his zanpakutō extends into a falchion or a large bladed scimitar with a pick-like protrusion a short distance below the tip of the sword.

-He is voiced by Rintarou Nishi in the Japanese version of the anime and by Neil Kaplan in the English dub.
+He is voiced by Rintarou Nishi in the original Japanese version of the anime and by Neil Kaplan in the English dub.

 Jirōbō Ikkanzaka

 Jirōbō Ikkanzaka (一貫坂慈楼坊, Ikkanzaka Jirōbō) is the former Fourth Seat Officer of Squad Seven.
 He is the younger brother of Jidanbō Ikkanzaka, the gatekeeper who guards the entry to the city of Seireitei.
 He appears only once, fighting Uryū Ishida and Orihime Inoue after they enter Seireitei to rescue Rukia.
 He tries to kill Inoue, but is quickly defeated by Uryū, who pierces his Chain of Fate and Soul Sleep with arrows, resulting in the permanent loss of Jirōbō's Soul Reaper powers.

 Jirōbō's zanpakutō is Tsunzakigarasu (劈烏, literally "Rending crow").
 The shikai command is "flap away" (羽搏きなさい, habatakinasai), or "Spread Your Wings" in the English dub.
 It consists of countless flying curved blades, which he can control using telekinesis.
 Although the blades move faster than the eye can see, they can be easily destroyed or dodged using Flash Step or other fast-moving techniques.

-He is voiced by Kazuhiro Nakata in the Japanese version of the anime and by Peter Lurie in the English dub.
+He is voiced by Kazuhiro Nakata in the original Japanese version of the anime and by Peter Lurie in the English dub.